-- 15. Net operating profit after taxes (NOPAT) is defined as which of the following? - A. Net profit a firm earns before taxes, but after any financing costs - B. Net profit a firm earns after taxes, and after any financing cots - C. Net profit a firm earns after taxes, but before any financing costs - D. Net profit a firm earns before taxes, and before any financing cost - 16.
-This is cash flow available for payments to stockholders and debt holders of a firm after the firm has made investments in assets necessary to sustain the ongoing operations of the firm. - A. Net income available to common stockholders - B. Cash flow from operations - C. Net cash flow - D. Free cash flow - 17.
-Which of the following activities result in an increase in a firm's cash? - A. Decrease fixed assets - B. Decrease accounts payable - C. Pay dividends - D. Repurchase of common stock
+- 15. Net operating profit after taxes (NOPAT) is defined as which of the following?

+- A. net profit a firm earns before taxes, but after any financing costs

+- B. net profit a firm earns after taxes, and after any financing cost

+- C. net profit a firm earns after taxes, but before any financing costs

+- D. net profit a firm earns before taxes, and before any financing cost

+- 16. This is cash flow available for payments to stockholders and debt holders of a firm after the firm has made investments in assets necessary to sustain the ongoing operations of the firm.

+- A. net income available to common stockholders

+- B. cash flow from operations

+- C. net cash flow

+- D. free cash flow

+- 17. Which of the following activities result in an increase in a firm's cash?

+- A. decrease fixed assets

+- B. decrease accounts payable

+- C. pay dividends

+- D. repurchase of common stock

 - 18. These are cash inflows and outflows associated with buying and selling of fixed or other long-term assets.

-- A. Cash flows from operations
+- A. cash flows from operations

-- B. Cash flows from investing activities
+- B. cash flows from investing activities

-- C. Cash flows from financing activities
+- C. cash flows from financing activities

-- D. Net change in cash and cash equivalents
+- D. net change in cash and cash equivalents

-- 19. If a company reports a large amount of net income on its income statement during a year, the firm will have:
+- 19. If a company reports a large amount of net income on its income statement during a year, the firm will have

 - A. positive cash flow.

 - B. negative cash flow.

 - C. zero cash flow.

-- D. Any of these scenarios are possible.
+- D. all of these choices are correct.

-- 20. Free cash flow is defined as:
+- 20. Free cash flow is defined as

-- A. cash flows available for payments to stockholders of a firm after the firm has made payments to all others will claims against it.
+- A. cash flows available for payments to stockholders of a firm after the firm has made payments to all others with claims against it.

 - B. cash flows available for payments to stockholders and debt holders of a firm after the firm has made payments necessary to vendors.

 - C. cash flows available for payments to stockholders and debt holders of a firm after the firm has made investments in assets necessary to sustain the ongoing operations of the firm.

-- D. cash flows available for payments to stockholders and debt holders of a firm that would be taxfree to the recipients.
+- D. cash flows available for payments to stockholders and debt holders of a firm that would be tax-free to the recipients.

+- 21. The Sarbanes-Oxley Act requires public companies to ensure which of the following individuals have considerable experience applying generally accepted accounting principles (GAAP) for financial statements?

+- A. external auditors

+- B. internal auditors

+- C. chief financial officers

+- D. corporate boards' audit committees